marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ### Backup

-The main targets on backup is all the data stored in project.
+The main backup target is all the data stored in the project.
 Azure Database for MySQL flexible server automatically creates server backups.
 Thus, we need to create backup for storage.
 We will use Azure Backup to back up our blob storage.

 #### Backup Vault

-We create Backup vault to houses backup data for certain newer Backup workloads.
+We create Backup vault to house backup data for certain newer Backup workloads.

->Note: We choose Vaulted backup as it retain data for a maximum of 10 years.
-Please refer to [backup for Azure Blobs using Azure Backup](https://learn.microsoft.com/en-us/azure/backup/blob-backup-configure-manage?tabs=vaulted-backup) to learn more on difference between operational and vaulted backups.
+>Note: We choose Vaulted backup as it retains data for a maximum of 10 years.
+Please refer to [backup for Azure Blobs using Azure Backup](https://learn.microsoft.com/en-us/azure/backup/blob-backup-configure-manage?tabs=vaulted-backup) to learn more about the difference between operational and vaulted backups.

 ```
 # backup.tf